LooDaHu/ARORA_General_-Introduction/Welcome file.md

  2. There are five files with STAR notation need us to work on.
 Let's get into there one by one.

 ## Models.py
 We can create our models at models.py.
-There can be more than one model in the models.py, which means there can be more than one model in a application.
+There can be more than one model in the models.py, which means there can be more than one model in an application.

 Basically, Django database is based on ORM, this is to say, your database structure is determined by your code in model.py.